>>>>>>>>>>>>>>>>>>>>>>>>=TO=TRINPSITE=INDEX=<<<<<<<<<<<<<<<<<<<<<<<<<<

 A PSALM SUNG TO NO HARP

-They have eyes, yet do not see nature's sights;
+They have eyes, yet do not see the natural sights;

-they have noses, yet do not smell any fresh air;
+they have noses, yet do not smell the freshest air;

 they have ears, yet do not hear the harp on Earth.